Solar Eclipse 2020: Time, Date, Visibility

 - Maximum or Greatest Phase of the Eclipse: 11.43 am

-- Percentage Obscuration of Sun by Moon: About 35%
+- Percentage Obscuration of Sun by Moon: About 35 per cent

 - Partial Eclipse ends: 1.26 pm